Islandora/documentation/docs/user-documentation/glossary.md

 Contexts and other system code (such as themes) may use this field to control the display and behavior of different Repository Item types.

-## Islandora playbook
-A set of human-readable [YAML](#yaml) files, containing instructions for automatically configuring a server environment and installing the different components of the Islandora software stack.
-The instructions recorded in Playbook are executed by [Ansible](#ansible).
-The Islandora Playbook for Ansible is one of the installation methods currently supported by the Islandora community.

 ## ISLE
 ISLE, or ISLandora Enterprise, is a community initiative to ease the installation and maintenance of Islandora by using [Docker](#docker).
 ISLE is one of the installation methods currently supported by the Islandora community.